Costco Hearing Aid Review, Prices and Alternatives (2021)

 It is relatively easy to choose from a variety of brands available in-store and Costco offers insurance for loss or damage.
 A bonus is the free maintenance and checks for devices bought from Costco.

-People can have all their hearing needs taken care of in one stop, but they must be a Costco member and the company doesn’t offer payment plans.
+People can have all their hearing needs taken care of in one stop at Costo hearing aid store, but they must be a Costco member and the company doesn’t offer payment plans.
 Costco has a 180-day return policy.

 However, not all stores have Costco hearing centers and some stores don’t hold the full range of products.
 Appointments are needed for audio testing and consultations.